harvester/docs/versioned_docs/version-v1.3/rancher/csi-driver.md

 ## Upgrade CSI Driver

 ### Upgrade RKE2

-The csi driver can be upgraded by upgrading the RKE2 version.
-You can upgrade the RKE2 cluster via the Rancher UI as follows:
+To upgrade the CSI driver, use the Rancher UI to upgrade RKE2.
+Ensure the new RKE2 version supports/bundled with the updated CSI driver version.

 1. Click **☰ > Cluster Management**.
 2. Find the guest cluster that you want to upgrade and select ⋮ **> Edit Config**.
 3. Select **Kubernetes Version**.